ShailendraSingh16/ShailendraSingh16/README.md

 # 💫 About Me:
-Currently a 3rd year student pursuing Computer Science Engineering from VIT Bhopal.
-I am aspiring Front end developer. skilled in front-end development, specializing in HTML and CSS.
+Currently a Product Support Engineer at Exotel for more than a year completed Computer Science Engineering from VIT Bhopal.
+I am aspiring support engineer analyzing the issue, debugging and problem solving working with different ream  skilled in front-end development, specializing in HTML and CSS.
 Proficient in utilizing Bootstrap framework for creating responsive and visually appealing web applications.
 Passionate about creating user-friendly interfaces that enhance the overall user experience.
 Demonstrates strong problem-solving abilities to overcome challenges and find innovative solutions.
 Other than this I love to play Table Tennis and go on trip

 ## 🌐 Socials: